A win-win situation for small farmers and food services

 Aggregation by a farmers’ market is a low-cost approach to address these challenges and requires limited infrastructure and staff.

-To learn more, please explore the following websites -
+To learn more, explore the following -

-This project is a partnership between Renewing the Countryside, the Minnesota Institute for Sustainable Agriculture (MISA), the Minnesota Farmers Market Association (MFMA), and each community in which the hubs operating.
+This project is a partnership between Renewing the Countryside, the Minnesota Institute for Sustainable Agriculture (MISA), the Minnesota Farmers Market Association (MFMA), and each community in which the hubs are operating.

 Join other farmers from around the state to hear how Farmers’ Market Hubs fared this year of creative problem solving with selling and marketing local foods.